Bowen-Merrill Fire, 1890

 On January 21, 1892, 19 patients were killed when the Surgical Institute caught fire.
-Despite the tragedy, that fire could have been far more deadly as over 300 people were in the building when the fire started, and 194 of those individuals were trapped above the fire on the top floor.
+Despite the tragedy, the fire could have been far more deadly without the rescue effort, as over 300 people were in the building when the fire started, and of those individuals, 194 were trapped above the fire on the top floor.
 Brave volunteers joined the firefighters as they rescued patients and staff from the hospital's top floor.

 "The Bowen-Merrill Fire," Indianapolis Firefighters Museum Collection, Indianapolis Public Library, accessed 12/28/16, http://digitallibrary.imcpl.org/cdm/bowenmerrillfire/collection/ffm